BestClaws/timerunner/README.md

 # timerunner
-cron like runner that accepts binaries and metadata and what and how often to run in REST endpoint
+cron like application that periodically runs other applicatoins uploaded to it via web endpoint. to be used as a docker container.